 People are invested now.
 If you are genuinely making changes based on their feedback, then keep them in the loop, they will want to know how the product is progressing as they start to feel vital in the process.
 As we have said before, we still aren’t building anything yet, this is all part of the planning.

 If you are getting lots of interest then ask your audience which elements they see as being the most important, maybe ask them to rank the features in the order of what should be done first. it is key to show a willingness to improve the product and this could eventually lead to a sale.

 This one is back to you.
-It’s great if you are getting lots of feedback and the audience is really responsive to the concepts as this indicates that you have validated the idea and it’s time to plough on!
-However, if it’s slow going, with little feedback coming in or you are receiving unhelpful comments, then it’s time to make a decision on whether you need to pull the plug.
+It’s great if you are getting lots of feedback and the audience is really responsive to the concepts as this indicates that you have validated the idea and it’s time to crack on!
+However, if it’s slow going, with little feedback coming in or you are receiving unhelpful comments, then it’s time to decide whether you need to pull the plug.

 Do as the title says, but don’t forget to keep everyone in the loop, let them know how it is going as you could even ask them to Beta test it when you are ready.